RayTracing/gpu-tracing/README.md

 ====================================================================================================

 This repository hosts a new book series that walks you through building your own GPU path tracer.
-It is intended for those who have completed [Ray Tracing In One Weekend](https://raytracing.github.io/) and are curious about implementing the same concepts on a GPU using a modern graphics API.
+It is intended for readers of the [_Ray Tracing In One Weekend_](https://raytracing.github.io/) series who are curious about implementing the same concepts on a GPU using a modern graphics API.

 The book will guide you through the building blocks of a GPU-based renderer using the same step-by-step approach in _Ray Tracing In One Weekend_.
 The goal is **not** to build a